 “I use my personality to the best of my ability to help my students feel comfortable and give them kind, caring guidance.
 I also try to model hard work and personal growth for my students, as I’m always learning from my experiences, students and colleagues.”

-Mrs. Popo Dass teaches the Lower Elementary One programme at CMS and her daughter also attends the school.
+Mrs. Dass teaches the Lower Elementary One program at CMS and her daughter also attends the school.
 She believes that it is her job to make learning an adventure, igniting children’s curiosity and supporting them in working to their full potential.
 In her classroom, she encourages successful experiences and watches the children’s inner drive develop and grow.
-Mrs. Dass has spent her entire career teaching at CMS – and she finds it particularly rewarding to see her students learn to read their first books using montessori materials.
+Mrs. Dass has spent her entire career teaching at CMS – and she finds it particularly rewarding to see her students learn to read their first books using Montessori materials.

 “When students are self-motivated, there is nothing that they can’t accomplish academically.”